 The Ring Road, Golden Circle, Jökulsárlón Glacier Lagoon, Snæfellsnes, Northern Lights and more

 Námaskarð is a narrow geothermal pass between the mountains Námafjall and Dalfjall in North East Iceland.
-The Ring Road, or Route 1, takes you directly through Namaskard and past its many curious attractions.
+The Ring Road, or Route 1, takes you directly through Namaskard hot springs and many other curious attractions.
 East of Námaskarð you will find Hverarönd, also known as Hverir or “The Geyser Strip,” where fumaroles (steam springs) and mud springs scatter the landscape in a kaleidoscope of colors.